 Dealing with wildlife in your attic, walls, or crawlspace can feel urgent—but acting too fast or without the right knowledge can backfire.
 In Michigan, removing nuisance wildlife is more than a maintenance task—it’s a legal responsibility.

-At Titus Restoration, we do things the right way from the very beginning.
+At Titus Contracting, we do things the right way from the very beginning.
 We partner with licensed Wildlife Control Operators (WCOs) to make sure every removal is not only safe and effective—but fully compliant with Michigan DNR and federal laws.
 From there, we handle the critical steps that follow: cleanup, decontamination, repair, and long-term wildlife-proofing.

 We believe in protecting your home—and the wildlife around it—ethically, legally, and thoroughly.